Appendix 8 - Indo-Pacific Maritime Security Initiative

 MSI.7.3.
 Indo-Pacific Maritime Security Initiative Annual Report.
 Section 1251(h) of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2020 (Public Law 116-333), requires the Secretary of Defense (SECDEF) to submit to the appropriate committees of Congress an assessment of Benefitting Partner’s capabilities relating to maritime security and maritime domain awareness for the preceding calendar year no later than March 1.
 The report should include the recipient’s capability enhancement priorities, including how such priorities relate to the theater campaign strategy, a discussion by partner of priority capabilities that DoD plans to enhance using MSI authority and other security cooperation (SC) and security assistance (SA) authorities, and the timeline for assistance and training for each capability.
 Additionally, the report will include information on the status of funds, including funds allocated but not obligated or expended; information on the delivery and use of assistance and training provided under MSI; information on the timeliness of assistance; a description of the reasons DoD chose to use the MSI authority; an explanation of any impediments to timely obligation of expenditure of funds; or any significant delay in delivery of assistance and training.

 MSI.7.4.
-Assessment, Monitoring, & Evaluation.
+Assessment, Monitoring, and Evaluation.
 MSI is subject to 10 U.S.C.
-383 provisions on Assessment, Monitoring & Evaluation (AM&E).
+383 provisions on Assessment, Monitoring and Evaluation (AM&E).

 8. - Program Legislation and Authorities